tranvohuy/hexagonal-percolation/README.md

 # hexagonal-percolation
-The program runs by Processing (which run and update visualization immediately)
+-Run by Processing (which run and update visualization immediately)

+-Visualize the interface between black and white faces on hexagonal lattice of the upper half-plane